 Should surgery be the answer, procedures are performed at MedStar Georgetown University Hospital, with the vast majority—8 out of 10—eligible for a minimally invasive procedure.
 In fact, MedStar Georgetown uses minimally invasive spinal surgery (MISS) for more conditions than any other hospital in the area.

 Our goal is to relieve your back or neck pain and restore your ability to enjoy your favorite activities.
 One of the best ways to ensure you get the most successful back and spine treatment is to describe your pain accurately and in detail—where it is, when it starts, what helps to relieve it.
-This way, our back and spine doctors and therapists can understand what you are dealing with.
-Consider the following questions when thinking about describing your pain:
+This allows our back and spine doctors and therapists understand what you are dealing with.
+Consider the following questions when describing your pain: